June-Skeeter/GEOB270_Lab3_2021S1/Content/Part4.md

 ## Select the Residential Properties at Risk

 Use the ZoningCode.csv file you were given to label identify the zone code for residential and multi-family residential.
-Add a select by attribute to your model, to identify the residential properties at risk.  *Hint* Make sure to select for both residential types (Multi family/Single family) using the OR operator.
+Search for Select by Attribute in the geoprocessing pane and to your model, to identify the residential properties at risk.  *Hint* Make sure to select for both residential types (Multi family/Single family) using the OR operator.

 <img src="Selection.png" alt="hi" class="inline"/>